 - The Student Information Management Programme (SIMP) aims to improve student information systems and processes for staff and students across the student lifecycle.
 We have now delivered a new student admissions system and are in the midst of migrating to a new student records system.

 - We have been working to better understand and track our use of teaching space, which is an increasingly valuable resource as our student numbers grow.
 We have identified large variations in the usage and quality of our space and are now moving on to using the data to improve decision making.

 Act courageously and innovatively when pursuing new opportunities

 We continue to invest our own funds into new and exciting ideas.
-For instance, the Excellence Fund for Frontier Research supports blue skies research that often works across traditional disciplinary boundaries.
+For instance, the The President's Excellence Fund for Frontier Research supports blue skies research that often works across traditional disciplinary boundaries.
 This year’s awards went to the following projects:

 - Dr Ben Almquist, Dr Christopher Rowlands and Dr Andrei Kozlov from the Department of Bioengineering are collaborating at the intersection of nanofabrication, biophotonics, neuroscience and synthetic biology.
 Their potentially transformative project seeks to engineer the biotic-abiotic interface between nanoscale devices and complex biological systems.

 - Dr Minh-Son Pham of the Department of Materials is developing a meta-crystal approach to develop advanced materials that are lightweight and mechanically robust, with the potential to advance future low carbon technologies.

 - Dr Karen Polizzi and Dr Cleo Kontoravdi from the Department of Chemical Engineering, and Dr Christopher Rowlands from the Department of Bioengineering, are collaborating on the integration of living analytics into bioprocessing.